captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ## ROBYN:
 A Robyn thing.
 ---
-I'll just take this up to my room...
+I’ll just take this up to my room…
 ---
 ## SHARON:
 Oh!
 ---
-Just up the stairs
+Just up the stairs,
-immediate left
+immediate left.
 ---
-would you like me to show you?
+Would you like me to show you?
 ---
 ## ROBYN:
-I've got it.
+I’ve got it.
 ---
 Here we go, take two.
 ---
-template: music
+template: noise
 guitar music
 ---
 template: noise